Positive scalar curvature and $10/8$-type inequalities on $4$-manifolds with periodic ends: Preliminaries

 \end{theo} \begin{rem} The assumption of \cref{fred} implies that the Euler characteristic of \eqref{comp2} is $0$ for all $z$.
-We shall consider $\hat{\mathbb{D}}$ as the Atiyah--Hitchin--Singer complex or the spin (or spin$^c$) Dirac operator $D^+_A : \Gamma (X;S^+) \to \Gamma (X;S^-)$.
-Note that the Euler characteristic (i.e. the index) of these operators are $0$ in our situation. \end{rem} If we consider the set $\mathcal{D}$ for the Atiyah--Hitchin--Singer complex on $Z$, one can show that the set $\mathcal{D}$ does not depend on the choice of Riemannian metric on $X$.
+We shall consider $\hat{\mathbb{D}}$ as the Atiyah--Hitchin--Singer complex, the spin (or spin$^c$) Dirac operator $D^+_A : \Gamma (X;S^+) \to \Gamma (X;S^-)$ or the de Rham complex.
+Note that the Euler characteristic (i.e. the index) of these operators are $0$ in our situation. \end{rem} \begin{rem} The Fredholm property does not depend on the choice of $k$.
+This is because the acyclic property of \eqref{comp2} does not depend on the choice of $k$ by the elliptic regularity theorem. \end{rem} If we consider the set $\mathcal{D}$ for the Atiyah--Hitchin--Singer complex on $Z$, one can show that the set $\mathcal{D}$ does not depend on the choice of Riemannian metric on $X$.
 However if we consider the spin (or spin$^c$) Dirac operator on $Z$, the set $\mathcal{D}$ depends on the choice of Riemannian metric.
-For this reason, we introduce some condition of metrics.
-First we consider the following operator on $X$:
+Let us consider the following operator on $X$:

 where the map $f:X\to S^1$ is a smooth classifying map of \eqref{zcov}.
 We call $g_X$ an {\it admissible metric} on $X$ if the kernel of \eqref{Dirac} is $0$.
 This condition is considered in \cite{RS07}.
 The admissibility condition does not depend on the choice of classifying map $f$.